Death of Ms Dhu: Coroner's inquest

 Police and medical staff consistently testified they thought Dhu had been faking her illness; Burgess said she thought Dhu had pretended to faint to get quicker treatment.
 The inquest heard that 11 police officers had received disciplinary notices for failing to follow correct procedure and that an internal police investigation found four of them had "engaged in unprofessional conduct" and their handling of the situation was "without any sense of urgency ... [they] failed to comprehend and respond to the seriousness of the situation".
 Burgess received the severest disciplinary action of the eleven; a warning notice from the assistant commissioner for the "lack of urgency" she displayed after Dhu hit her head on the concrete.
 Three other officers were given written warnings and seven received verbal warnings.
-None of the warnings resulted in immediate disciplinary action; they only affected the officers' chance of promotion.
+None of the warnings resulted in immediate disciplinary action; they only affected the officers' chances of promotion.
 Most of the police officers told the inquest that at the time they did not understand the notices or the reasons they had been given them.
-Two of the officers who received warnings had since been promoted; Sgt.
-Bond had quit the police force, telling the inquest he had done so for "family reasons".
+Two of the officers who received warnings had since been promoted; Sergeant Bond had quit the police force, telling the inquest he had done so for "family reasons".
 When asked if he treated Dhu inhumanely, Bond responded, "I wouldn't say inhumane.
 I would say unprofessional."

 A medical expert testified that if Dhu's condition had been correctly diagnosed on her second visit to hospital, her life could have been saved.
-Sandra Thompson, Professor of Rural Health at the University of Western Australia, told the inquest that if Dhu had been a white middle-class person, "there would have been much more effort made to understand what was going on with that person's pain.
+Sandra Thompson, professor of rural health at the University of Western Australia, told the inquest that if Dhu had been a white middle-class person, "there would have been much more effort made to understand what was going on with that person's pain.
 So that's what institutional racism represents."
 Senior medical officer Ganesan Sakarapani said the Hedland Health Campus did not have a culture of institutionalised racism and rejected a suggestion that if Dhu had been white, she would have been treated differently.